pyControl/docs/docs/user-guide/graphical-user-interface.md

 The board configuration menu has the following options to configure pyboards.

-- *Load framework:* Reload the pyControl framework and pyControl device driver files onto the pyboard.
+- *Load framework:* Reload the pyControl framework onto the board.
+If you are using a hardware definition you will need to reload it after loading the framework.
 - *Load hardware definition:* Load a [hardware definition](hardware.md#hardware-definition) file onto the pyboard.
 The selected file is renamed *hardware_definition.py* on the pyboard filesystem irrespective of it's name on the computer, so the hardware definition is always imported into the task file with:

 ```python